EarthyScience/EasyHybrid.jl/docs/src/tutorials/losses.md

 # Losses and LoggingLoss

-This is a concise guide to EasyHybrid loss primitives: the low-level `loss_fn` API.
+This is a concise guide to EasyHybrid loss primitives:
+- the low-level `loss_fn` API.
+- The `LoggingLoss` helper aggregates per-target loss specifications for training and evaluation.

 Examples progress from simple to advanced (uncertainty-aware).

 - `compute_loss(...)`: convenience over targets: aggregates per-target calls to `loss_fn`.
 - `loss_fn(ŷ, y, y_nan, loss_spec)`: low-level loss API. `loss_spec` may be: